sjl/.plan/README.markdown

 Fixed Chancery to work around a bug in CCL's `RANDOM`.
 In the process I had to shave another yak and rotate my SSH keys so I could push to GitHub from my laptop.
 Ended up going with `ed25519` keys this time.

+## 2020-08-28

+Took a stab at having Travis run Lisp tests.
+After flailing at it for a while, there's just too much jank.
+I'll stick to running them locally.

+Also tried installing Clasp, but the process is too bonkers.
+If they ever provide binaries I'll run my tests on it, but the current install process is just way too much work to be worth my time.